Documented. Systemic. Undeniable.

 No Pre-Filing Review

-Texas courts accept virtually any motion without screening for abuse.
-A well-resourced party can file repeatedly and strategically — as long as the paperwork is formatted correctly.
-Washington State recognized this gap and created a pre-filing review process for survivors in 2022.
-Texas has not moved.
+Texas courts accept virtually any motion without gatekeeping for abuse.
+A well-funded party can file repeatedly, strategically, and maliciously — as long as the paperwork is formatted correctly.
+There is no filter between wealth and weaponization.

 02